skerkour/black-hat-rust/README.md

 What are the motivations of the attackers?
 How can they break seemingly so easily into any network?
 What do they do to their victims?
 We will put on our black hat and explore the arcanes of offensive security, whether it be cyber attacks, cybercrimes or cyberwar.
-Scanners, exploits, malwares...
+Scanners, exploits, phishing toolkit, implants...
 From theory to practice, we will explore the arcanes of offensive security and build our own offensive tools with the Rust programming language, Stack Overflow’s most loved language for five years in a row.

 Rust is turning a new page in the history of programming languages by providing unparalleled guarantees and features, whether it be for defensive or offensive security.
 I will venture to say that Rust is the long awaited one-size-fits-all programming language.
 Here is why.